Kst-plot/kst/pyKst/html/index.rst

 Primitives
 **********
 Scalars, Vectors, Matrices, and Strings (Primitives) can be used in your scripts to share data with kst.
 All methods are pass-by-value: for example, if you get a value of a scalar and change it, the data inside kst is not changed.
 You need to explicitly call setValue().
-You can get an instance of an existing primitive through the ExistingScalar, ExistingVector, ExistingMatrix, and ExistingString classes.
-These classes also provide a class method getList() which returns a list of all instances of that type.

 Scalars
 -------